SachinPundir78/Animated-Music-Slider/README.md

 ## 🙌 Credits

-- Designed and developed with 💖 by [Your Name]
+- Designed and developed with 💖 by Sachin Pundir
 - Special thanks to Swiper.js for the amazing carousel
 - Album covers and music tracks used for demonstration purposes

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check [issues page](https://github.com/yourusername/animated-music-slider/issues).
+Feel free to check [issues page](https://github.com/sachinpundir78/animated-music-slider/issues).

 ## 📞 Support

-For support, please open an issue or contact [your email/contact method].
+For support, please open an issue or contact sachinpundir732@gmail.com.

 ---